Top Coats and Sealers for Crafts – A Comprehensive Guide!

-Resin is the way to go for extreme durability.
+Resin is the way to go for extreme durability, but it can be quite toxic so you will need to take a lot of precautions!
 If your piece needs to be waterproof or highly protected in other ways, resin does the trick.
 Some think this is a more professional option.
-It requires protective clothing to use.
+It requires protective mask and clothing to use and lots of ventilation.
 You can peruse several TGF posts using resin HERE, HERE, and HERE.

 A Word About Ultraviolet Coatings

 Offers a great protection.
 It hardens into a protective shield when exposed to UV light.
 Krylon UV resistant coating comes in a variety of finishes (gloss and matte).
 If your artwork will be in the sun, please consider this top coating.

 Painting vs. Spraying